-Debra Writes Gritty Western Historical Romance and Sweet and Sassy1920’s Romance
+Debra Writes Gritty Western Historical Romance

-Dangerous Ties available in print and eBook
+Dangerous Ties available in print, eBook and audiobook!:

 Lillian Hayes’ fiance, Thomas Shelton, convinced the townsfolk to exchange their gold for his worthless bank notes.
 After he disappears with the gold, every eye turns to Lillian for answers.
 Even her cousin Carl insists she knows where the gold is.
 He is desperate to find it because he is deeply indebted to Kingston, small town criminal and owner of the local saloon.